Robert D. Kilgour - Background

-Robert is also a Director and founding shareholder in Kingdom FM Radio Ltd a Scottish local (Fife) radio station franchise holder and he has in the past served as a Non-Executive Director of a leading Scottish Architectural and QS practice.
+Robert was Chairman and founding shareholder of Kingdom FM Radio Ltd a Scottish local (Fife) radio station franchise holder, before he engineered its recent successful sale in 2019.
+And he has in the past served as a Non-Executive Director of a leading Scottish Architectural and QS practice.

 Robert was educated at Loretto School and the University of Stirling (where he was Treasurer of the Students Union) and he stood as a Conservative Westminster Parliamentary Candidate against Lord (George) Robertson (recent Secretary-General of Nato) in the 1997 General Election in Hamilton South.
 He has also addressed the IOD Annual Convention at the Royal Albert Hall in London.

-Robert is married to his second wife, Jacqueline, a financial services lawyer and has four wonderful children from his first marriage - Anya (27), Andrea (25), Russell (21) and Eve (19).
+Robert is married to his second wife, Jacqueline, a financial services lawyer and has four wonderful children from his first marriage - Anya (34), Andrea (32), Russell (28) and Eve (26), and one granddaughter, Ruby.